kstenerud/concise-encoding/cbe-specification.md

     [90 2b e8 a6 9a e7 8e 8b e5 b1 b1 e3 80 80 e6 97 a5 e6 b3 b0 e5 af ba] = 覚王山　日泰寺

+### Verbatim String

+A verbatim string is a string that must be taken literally (no interpretation) by all layers of the stack.
+This type exists primarily to maintain parity with CTE, where verbatim strings are sometimes needed for strings that contain many delimiter characters, and would be unwieldly if encoded with escapes.
+Any verbatim string in one Concise Encoding format must maintain its verbatim status when converted to the other.
+Decoders must provide a mechanism to inform higher layers of the verbatim status strings.

+Verbatim strings are encoded the same way as regular strings, using code `91` instead of `90`.

 ### URI

 Uniform Resource Identifier, which must be valid according to [RFC 3986](https://tools.ietf.org/html/rfc3986).